RossWhitehead/AWS-notes/SQS.md

 Standard queues support a nearly unlimited number of API calls per second, per API action (SendMessage, ReceiveMessage, or DeleteMessage).

-When a standard queue is created it is configured with the following settings:
+A standard queue is created with the following configuration settings:

 ![](./images/SQS_config_standard.png)